scott113341/npm-publish-safe-latest/README.md

 }
 ```

-That's pretty cool.
-So let's say you run `npm version premajor`.
+Let's say you run `npm version premajor`.
 Here's what'll happen:

-1. Tests run.
-The entire process is aborted if they fail.
+1. Tests run; the entire process is aborted if they fail
 1. The package version gets bumped a major pre-release version (to something like `v2.0.0-0`)
 1. The package is published.
 Since it's a pre-release version, the `dist-tag` is set to `pre-release` instead of `latest`
 1. Changes (including tags) are pushed to your git origin